Articles

 How common are catch-all emails?

-When we take a look at the median value for catch-all emails in each list across all customers, this figure increases to 15.25%, with an average of 541 catch-all emails per list!
+When we look at the median value for catch-all emails in each list across all customers, this figure increases to 15.25%, with an average of 541 catch-all emails per list!
 And in an interesting twist, catch-all emails are more often found in smaller lists.

 The benefits of keeping catch-all emails